 Comparatively darker but extremely similar, LRV for Escape Gray is 41.

-Escape Gray is a more subtle version of Green-grey with highly cool background!
+Escape Gray is a more subtle version of Green-gray with highly cool background.

 Oyster Bay Vs. SW 6191 Contented